kristinemlarson/gnssIR_python/README.md

 If you want something with a how-to flavor, try this, which is open option: https://link.springer.com/article/10.1007/s10291-018-0744-8

-Also look to my website, https://kristinelarson.net
+Also look to the publications page on my <a href=https://kristinelarson.net>website</a>